The Origins of Orientation and Mobility: From Symbolism to Safety

 Pictured below, a man and a woman demonstrate the Lions Club 'street crossing technique'.
 Note that by holding the short white cane in the air, they will be unable to know the exact location of the up-curb until they find it with their feet, a tripping hazard.

-The Real Dangers of Walking Blind
+The Longstanding Dangers of Walking Blind

 “Stumbling over curbs and running into lampposts… after banging into nine hundred baby carriages, we finally made our way to the dime store.”

-Touch: The True Vision of Independent Mobility
+Touch: The True Foundation of Independent Mobility

 For example, below is a picture of a blind High School Senior approaching a descending stair without a long cane filmed in 1966.
 This film was intended to highlight the progress in teaching safe mobility to blind teens, yet they show multiple examples of blind children approaching stairs without any independent, physical means to detect the exact location of the drop off.
 Russell and Dixon's stories illuminate for us, it is unsafe not to know exactly where and how deep the drop-off is.